adelciotto/sm64-port/README.md

-# Super Mario 64 Port: New Moveset
+# Super Mario 64 Port: Alternative Moveset

 This is a WIP mod for Super Mario 64 that changes the moveset to include moves from Super Mario Sunshine and Super Mario Galaxy.
 So far the following has been added: